shtse8/DartScript/memory-bank/activeContext.md

 - **VNode as Build Output:** Confirmed `VNode` as the standard return type for `build()`.
 The renderer now expects this structure.
-- **Renderer Update Strategy:** Moved from full `innerHTML` replacement to a basic diffing/patching approach within the `_patch` function.
-It handles common cases but needs further optimization (e.g., keyed children).
+- **Renderer Update Strategy:** Implemented keyed child reconciliation in `_patchChildren`, replacing the basic indexed approach.
+Further optimization is possible.
 - **VNode Location:** Decided to place `VNode` within the `component` package to avoid circular dependencies with the `renderer`.
 - **WASM Loading:** Confirmed `app_bootstrap.js` approach.